celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 The component also includes various error messages, such as if a required field is missing or if the image upload or metadata upload fails.
 There is also a check to ensure that the user is on the alfajores test network.

-Something very important you have to remember about IPFS is for you to upload images on IPFS see this article (https://dev.to/adhamniazy/how-to-upload-images-to-ipfs-using-infuraio-dedicated-gateways-11c6) that shows how you can creat an account with Infura and create an account that way your minted NFTs will be able to show.
+Something very important you have to remember about IPFS is for you to upload images on IPFS see this article  **[how to upload images to ipfs using infura](https://dev.to/adhamniazy/how-to-upload-images-to-ipfs-using-infuraio-dedicated-gateways-11c6)**.
+This guide will help you learn how to create your account and setup a new project.

 This is how my account that i created looks like:
 ![Screenshot from 2023-03-08 17-12-42](https://user-images.githubusercontent.com/81568615/226414377-0a4081aa-fcc4-49f3-80c9-247718a6b608.png)
 ![Screenshot from 2023-03-08 17-13-38](https://user-images.githubusercontent.com/81568615/226414399-4800e8f5-73f3-4617-abe8-98eae2a2afce.png)